 6. Pour the mixture into the prepared cake tin, smooth the top, decorate the cake with almond flakes (optional).

 7. Bake for 40-45 minutes or until cooked and firm to touch.
-Allow to cool completely in the cake tin.
+Allow cooling completely in the cake tin.

 8. Dust with icing sugar before serving.
 Store in the fridge.